MAA610/Project001-Online_retail_store/README.md

 # files
 The source file for the dataset comes from [UC Irvine machine learning repository](https://archive.ics.uci.edu/dataset/352/online+retail)
-The final analysis is in project001.xlsx
+The final dashboard analysis can be found in project001.xlsx

+# Tools
+The following Excel skills were utilized for analysis:
+- 📉 Charts
+- 🧮 Formulas and Functions
+- ❎ Data Validation